Bizarre moment air bubbles float around inside 20 MILLION-year-old amber fossil

 The fossil was discovered in the Dominican Republic and is thought to be 20-30 million years old, experts say.

-It is extremely rare to see fossils with air bubbles inside them, a phenomenon known as enhydro.
+It is extremely rare to see fossils with air bubbles inside them, since there first must be water in the fossil, a phenomenon known as enhydro.
+The air bubble is then trapped in the water pocket.

 Amber is made of hardened tree resin and normally encases and immortalises forest-dwelling creatures.